-However we could not be assured that there was a comprehensive understanding of practice performance as the practice had failed to address low patient outcome QOF scores, particularly for patients with diabetes and mental health conditions, and childhood immunisation results.
+At the inspection in January 2017 we found that the governance of the practice required further development.
+We could not be assured that there was a comprehensive understanding of practice performance as the practice had failed to address low patient outcome QOF scores, particularly for patients with diabetes and mental health conditions, and childhood immunisation results.
 There was no plan in place to improve the outcomes for these patients.